LouisCharlesC/mess/README.md

 ### What *mess* saves you

-All messaging frameworks I know have a runtime cost:
+All messaging frameworks I know of have a runtime cost:

 * Memory cost: to store callable objects (function pointers, std::function instances, etc.) used to store the subscription callbacks.
 * Processing cost: to iterate through the callbacks.
-* Pointer chasing cost: to call the callbacks through function pointers or std::function, for example.
+* Indirect calls cost: to invoke callbacks through function pointers, std::function or the framework's virtual methods.
-* Virtual function call cost: for calls through std::function and overriden virtual methods.
-* Message type conversion cost: to convert your business domain type into the type the framework forces you to use to exchange data.
+* Conversion cost: to convert your business domain type into the type the framework forces you to use to exchange data.
-* Polymorphic message type resolution cost: for message types that have polymorphic behavior so they can be transmitted through callback functions with a generic signature.
 * Thread-safety cost: to safely manage the dynamic messaging structure during execution.
 * Optimization cost: for any level of indirection or polymorphism that prevent the optimizer from inlining and reasonning about the code.
 * Run-time error detection cost: when polymorphism prevents type errors to be detected at compile time.
 * etc.

-Sometimes, dataflow frameworks even have the compile-time cost of a separate build system (ROS, Qt).
+*mess* aims to have as little runtime cost as possible.
+The graph is built as a compile-time known type, no thread safe mechanism is used unless the scheduler requires it, and function arguments are stored as-is (in a `std::optional`).

 ### What *mess* does not offer

-Admitedly, dataflow frameworks typically offer *much more* functionality than *mess* does. *mess* only deals with calling functions and producing values. *mess* is **not thread-safe**, it does not even know what a thread is!
-If you need thread-safety, take care of it within the functions that need it.

-The goal of *mess* is to provide dataflow functionality, and only this, without compromising **performance**, **readability** and **type-safety**.
+Admitedly, other frameworks offer *much more* functionality than *mess* does.
+The goal of *mess* is to provide dataflow , and only this, without compromising **performance**, **readability** and **type-safety**.
 Of course, you need to pay something to get anything.
 Here is the cost of *mess*:

 * Compilation time: there is some amount of meta-programming involved in *mess*, but not that much.
 Still, this slows down compilation.
-* Static structure: with *mess*, you cannot add or remove subscribers or callbacks on-the-fly. *mess* only lets you define the **static** structure of you program.
+* Static structure: with *mess*, you cannot change the number of nodes at runtime. *mess* only lets you define the **static** structure of you program.
 I find this to be totally acceptable: a program always has a basic static structure.
 Some programs have a dynamic structure *on top of the static structure*. *mess* takes case of the static part and *let's you build the dynamic part* if you need it, anyway you like.
-That way, you only pay the cost of a dynamic framework for those parts of your program that benefit from the added flexibiity.
+That way, you only pay the cost of a dynamic framework for those parts of your program that benefit from the added flexibility.

 # Acknowledgment
 Thanks to all contributors, issue raisers and stargazers!